rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/routing.md

   }]
 ```

-When there are multiple shops in Reaction, we'll automatically prefix a url safe (transliterated) version of the shop name before the route.
+When there are multiple shops in Demand, we'll automatically prefix a url safe (transliterated) version of the shop name before the route.
 Where there is only one shop, the prefix will not be used.

 **Multi-shop prefixed urls structure**

-> //host/store: Reaction Test/product/title: Example Product/
+> //host/store: Demand Test/product/title: Example Product/

-**//localhost:3000/reaction-test/product/example-product**
+**//localhost:3000/demand-test/product/example-product**

 To define a route in the registry that does not add a prefix you can define the route in the registry _without a leading "/"_.